Reservoir Assessment Program

 Kansans are facing enormous challenges to the health and functionality of their reservoirs.
 Sediment accumulation and other factors have been and continue to create immediate water quality and habitat quality issues.
 Our communities have a critical need for information on physical, chemical and biological conditions in reservoirs and their watersheds.

-The Survey has produced complete reports on the on the lakes for which it has conducted bathymetric mapping.
-Many of these reports have been made availalable publicly via the Kansas Water Office website.
-Scroll down to the heading "Reservoir Bathymetry" to select and download individual reports.
+The Survey has produced complete reports on the lakes for which it has conducted bathymetric mapping.
+Many of these reports have been made available publicly via the Kansas Water Office website.

 Additionally, the Survey has created a web map application, Kansas Lakes and Reservoirs, to interactively view the latest physical, chemical and biological conditions in reservoirs and their watersheds contained in the reservoir information database.